Latest press releases

 User Experience Lab

-The User Experience Lab has always worked to promote a quality of User Centred service, where the user (both the colleague who is 'Agile Working', and the customer) is placed at the centre, in order to realise technological solutions that are easy to use, capable of responding to a need, of being able to excite, of making one feel part of an ecosystem.
+The User Experience Lab has always been working to promote a User Centred quality of service, where the user (both the colleague who also works in 'Agile Work' mode, and the customer) is placed at the center, to realize technological solutions that are easy to use, able to respond to a need, to be able to excite, to make people feel part of an ecosystem.

-The laboratory employs a multidisciplinary team of experts in usability, ergonomics, psychology and communication, as well as telecommunications engineers, chemists and physicists, who, starting from the user experience, contribute to the creation of immediate and pleasant interfaces and services.
+The lab employs a multidisciplinary team of experts in usability, ergonomics, psychology, and communication, as well as telecommunications engineers, chemists, and physicists, who, starting from the user experience, contribute to the creation of immediate and pleasant interfaces and services.

 How the User Experience Lab works

-The lab engages users of services, sites, apps and products to learn their behaviour and mental models and to explore their needs and expectations.
-Involvement sometimes takes place starting from the concept definition and phase, or, in other cases when the services/products are already on the market in order to highlight any criticalities or problems in use or to identify areas of optimisation for a possible subsequent redesign phase.
-As well as being carried out in the laboratory, tests are also conducted in real-life scenarios, e.g. directly at the users' homes or while they are on the move.
-All customer data, both socio-demographic and opinion and behavioural data, are handled in full compliance with current privacy regulations.
+The lab engages users of services, sites, apps, and products to learn about their behaviors and mental models and to understand their needs and expectations.
+Engagement sometimes takes place from the concept definition and design phase, in other cases when the services/products are already on the market, to highlight any critical issues or problems in use or identify areas of optimization for a possible later redesign phase.
+In addition to laboratory testing, tests are also carried out in real-life contexts of use, such as directly in users' homes or while they are on the move.
+All customer data, both sociodemographic and usage or opinion and behavior data, are handled in full compliance with current privacy regulations.

-The most commonly used methodologies and analysis tools include:
+Among the most widely used methodologies and analysis tools: